jmuehlig/perf-cpp/docs/sampling.md

 # Event Sampling

-*perfcpp* enables the recording of event samples, capturing details like instruction pointers, multiple counters, branches, memory addresses, data sources, latency, and more.
+*perf-cpp* enables the recording of event samples, capturing details like instruction pointers, multiple counters, branches, memory addresses, data sources, latency, and more.
 Essentially, you define a sampling period or frequency at which data is captured.
 At its core, this functionality is akin to traditional profiling tools, like `perf record`, but uniquely tailored to record specific blocks of code rather than the entire application.